palewire/californiacivicdata.org/_posts/2016-01-04-james-gordon.markdown

 in the [#california-civic-data channel](https://newsnerdery.slack.com/messages/california-civic-data/) of the [News Nerdery](http://newsnerdery.org/) Slack account and the public [#californiacivicdata channel](http://webchat.freenode.net/?channels=californiacivicdata) on freenode IRC.

 His work is paid for by philanthropic funding from the Knight Foundation, the Democracy Fund, the William and Flora Hewlett Foundation and the Rita Allen Foundation.
-It was awarded last year when the coalition was named winner of the [Knight News Challenge](/2015/07/22/knight-news-challenge/).
+Funds were awarded last year after the coalition was named a winner of the [Knight News Challenge](/2015/07/22/knight-news-challenge/).
 IRE is acting as the coalition's fiscal agent.